Is the University of Health Sciences Antigua (UHSA) accredited by the Liaison Committee on Medical Education (LCME)?

 How soon are we able to get permission to take Step I?

-Once completing the Review of the Basic Sciences, students are required to complete the National Board of Medical Examiners (NBME).
+Once completing the Review of the Basic Sciences, students are required to complete the Review of the Basic Sciences.
+Students are then required to take the National Board of Medical Examiners (NBME) and pass with satisfactory results.
 Upon successful completion, you will be granted the opportunity to take United States Medical Licensing Examination (USMLE) Step I.

 Is there a Campus Dress code